-This past St. Patrick’s Day I read with amusement a human-interest story about someone whose teeth turned green after consuming copious amounts of green beer being served at a local Irish pub.
-Similarly, I recall a patient, who despite being given this list of foods to avoid when whitening your teeth, consumed red wine some hours after undergoing in-office tooth whitening.
+I recently read, with amusement, a human-interest story about someone whose teeth turned green after consuming copious amounts of green beer at a local Irish pub.
+Similarly, I recall a patient who, despite being given my list of foods to avoid when whitening your teeth, consumed red wine just a few hours after undergoing in-office tooth whitening.
 She appeared at my “doorstep” the next morning with purple-hued teeth!

-And while I happen to fancy green and purple (along with blue and pink) these are not colors associated with beautiful teeth.
-In fact when I think of green in the context of teeth, it’s usually a piece of spinach caught between someone’s incisors…yuck.
+And while I happen to fancy green and purple (along with blue and pink), these colors are not associated with beautiful teeth.
+In fact, in the context of teeth, when I think of green, it’s usually a piece of spinach caught in between someone’s incisors…yuck.

-White is the desired dental color.
-So much so that tooth whitening is the most frequently requested cosmetic dental procedure.
-Over 100 million Americans have whitened or bleached their teeth and as a country, we annually spend more than 1.4 billion dollars on over-the-counter whitening products in pursuit of a brighter smile.
+Of course, white teeth are what everyone wants.
+So much, so that tooth whitening is the most frequently requested cosmetic dental procedure.
+Over 100 million Americans have whitened or bleached their teeth.
+As a country, we spend more than 1.4 billion dollars annually on over-the-counter whitening products – all in pursuit of a brighter smile.

-Tooth whitening is a safe, noninvasive, and economical way to beautify one’s appearance when compared to other cosmetic dental procedures, such as porcelain veneers, bonding or crowns.
-But there are some basic dos and don’ts that must be recognized to realize to get the best possible results and minimize undesired outcomes, including a “rainbow” smile.
+Tooth whitening is a safe, non-invasive, and economical way to beautify your appearance when compared to other cosmetic dental procedures such as porcelain veneers, bonding, or crowns.
+But some basic dos and don’ts must be recognized to get the best possible results and minimize undesirable outcomes (including a “rainbow” smile).

-Before I enumerate what foods and beverages to avoid when undergoing tooth whitening this guideline applies to all techniques utilized to whiten teeth including in-office bleaching, dentist prescribed take-home trays, whitening strips, brush-on gels, and special toothpastes, etc.
+Before I enumerate what foods and beverages to avoid when whitening your teeth, you should know that it applies to all teeth whitening techniques including in-office bleaching, dentist-prescribed take-home trays, whitening strips, brush-on gels, special toothpaste, etc.

-The rule of thumb is this: if the food in question will stain white linen, then it will stain your teeth, especially when they are in the more vulnerable transition of being whitened.
+The rule of thumb is this: if the food in question would stain white linen, then it will stain your teeth, especially when they are in the vulnerable state of being whitened.
 Get the point?

 - Tomato Sauce